Homeowners Insurance

 The Coverage Gaps That Catch People

-Across all three policy types, there are exclusions that catch people off guard every single time.
-And the consequences of not knowing about them only become apparent when you’re already in crisis.
+Across all three policy types, there are exclusions that catch people off guard every time.
+The consequences only become apparent when you’re already in crisis.

 Flood damage isn’t covered by any of these policies.
 Not homeowners.
 Not renters.
 Not landlord.
 If your basement floods from a storm surge, an overflowing river, or heavy rainfall, none of these standard policies pay the claim.
-You need a separate flood policy, typically through the National Flood Insurance Program or a private flood insurer.
-This catches renters especially — many assume their renters policy covers water damage from any source, but storm-driven flooding is explicitly excluded.
+You need a separate flood policy, typically through the FEMA National Flood Insurance Program (NFIP) or a private flood insurer.
+This catches renters especially, many assume their HO-4 covers water damage from any source, but storm-driven flooding is explicitly excluded.

 Earthquake damage is excluded everywhere.
 In seismically active states, you need a separate earthquake policy or endorsement.
-California has the California Earthquake Authority (CEA) specifically for this purpose.
+California created the California Earthquake Authority (CEA) specifically for this purpose, it’s the largest residential earthquake insurer in the United States.

 Sewer and drain backup is excluded from most base policies across all three types.
-A rider is cheap — $40–$75/year for homeowners — and worth every cent given how common and expensive water backup claims are.
+A rider is cheap, $40–$75/year for homeowners, and worth it given how common and expensive water backup claims are.

 ⚡ Pro Tip